Alasdair MacIntyre

-Alasdair Chalmers MacIntyre (Note: Pronounced /ˈæləstər ˈmækɪntaɪər/.)
+Alasdair Chalmers MacIntyre (Note: Pronounced /ˈælɪstər ˈmækɪntaɪər/ AL-ist-air-_-MAK-in-tire.)
 (12 January 1929 – 21 May 2025) was a Scottish-American philosopher who contributed to moral and political philosophy as well as history of philosophy and theology.
 MacIntyre's After Virtue (1981) is one of the most important works of Anglophone moral and political philosophy in the 20th century.
 He was a senior research fellow at the Centre for Contemporary Aristotelian Studies in Ethics and Politics (CASEP) at London Metropolitan University, emeritus Professor of Philosophy at the University of Notre Dame, and permanent senior distinguished research fellow at the Notre Dame de Nicola Center for Ethics and Culture.
 During his lengthy academic career, he also taught at Brandeis University, Duke University, Vanderbilt University, and Boston University.

 Biography

+Early life and education

-MacIntyre was born on 12 January 1929 in Glasgow, to Eneas and Greta (Chalmers) MacIntyre.
+Alasdair Chalmers MacIntyre was born on 12 January 1929 in Glasgow, to Eneas and Greta (Chalmers) MacIntyre.
 He was educated at Queen Mary College, London, and had a Master of Arts degree from the University of Manchester, where his philosophy teacher was Dorothy Emmet and his fellow student was Herbert McCabe and from the University of Oxford.

+Professorship

 He began his teaching career in 1951 at Manchester.
-He married Ann Peri, with whom he had two daughters, Jean and Toni.
 He taught at the University of Leeds, the University of Essex and the University of Oxford in the United Kingdom, before moving to the US in around 1969.
 MacIntyre was something of an intellectual nomad, having taught at many universities in the US.
 He had held the following positions: